ibm-cloud-docs/discovery-data/cm-doc-classifier.md

 :    Required.
 CSV file that is used to train the document classifier machine learning model.
 The file can contain key data points per column.
 The data points can vary, but the file must include the following columns:

      -   Natural language text that you want to classify or label.
      -   Label or class name that categorizes the idea that is expressed in the document text.
+You can apply more than one label to a text sample.
+Separate multiple label values with a semicolon.

 Test data
 :    Optional.
 CSV file that is used to test the document classifier machine learning model after it is trained.
 If you don't specify a separate file for testing, a subset of the training data content is used for testing purposes.